jotaalvim/QForms/qforms/readme.md

+## Name

-qforms - quick google forms maker
+qforms - a quick local google-forms-like generator

 ## Synopsis

- qforms conf.yaml   -- in the end generates a conf_out.json output qforms -h          -- show this help qforms -c          -- shown a econfigurarion file example
+ qforms conf.yaml   -- starts a server; in the end generates a conf_out.json output qforms -h          -- show this help                     (FIXME(not yet)) qforms -c          -- shown a configurarion file example (FIXME(not yet))

 ## Description